nxp-auto-goldvip/gvip/README.rst

 use cases you can skip the boot-loader deployment from next section.
 However, for CAN use cases you need to follow the steps from next section too.

-Deploy real-time boot-loader
+.. _deploying_realtime_bootloader:

+Deploy Real Time Bootloader
 ----------------------------

-The real-time boot-loader runs on Cortex-M7-0 and is loaded from QSPI NOR flash.
+The real time bootloader runs on Cortex-M7-0 and is loaded from QSPI NOR flash.
 It's main function is to load u-boot on Cortex-A53 cores and the real-time applications on Cortex-M7 cores.